-Roee Gutman is an Assistant Professor in the Department of Biostatistics at Brown University.
+Roee Gutman is an Associate Professor (Tenured) in the Department of Biostatistics at Brown University.
 His areas of interest and research include Bayesian data analysis, missing data, file linking, causal inference and bioinformatics, as well as applications of these methods to health policy research and practice and epidemiology.
 Some examples of recent projects includes linking prison records to HIV clinic data without unique identifiers, examining the effects of food label inspection on people’s BMI using the NHANES dataset, and examining the effects of bed-hold policies on re-hospitalization and mortality in nursing homes.
 A short video on my research can be found here.

 Recently, he was awarded a PCORI grant to develop statistical methodology for estimating treatment effects with multiple treatments, and apply these methods for estimating the effects of therapies to type 2 diabetes mellitus.
 He is involved in design and analysis of a few clinical trials as well as observational studies in these areas, and his collaborative research is funded by the NIH and the VA.